How to farewell fast fashion

 5. Mend it like Beckham

 Okay okay, we’re not 100% sure the Beckhams actually mend their own clothes but surely they get someone in to help.
 Right?
 But seriously, a quick YouTube tutorial and a fossick in your drawers to dig out that hotel sewing kit you just knew would come in handy and hey presto!
 You’ll have good as new threads lining your closet.
-Garage Sale Trail ambassador Erin Lewis-Fitzgerald has heaps of tips, an awesome book and is even hosting a masterclass just for special friends of Garage Sale Trail just like you.
-Book your spot here.
+Sewing maestro Erin Lewis-Fitzgerald has heaps of tips and an awesome book to get you started.

 Gather a group of girlfriends (at a safe social distance, natch) and trade cast offs or join one of the many organised swaps happening across the country.
 The lovely ladies at The Clothing Exchange do a cracking job.